This page regroups the characters from Demonbane and all of its subsquent works.

 - Blood Magic: While he doesn't craft his entire character around it like Another Blood does, he's nearly as skilled with blood sorcery as she is.

-- Dual Wielding: His specialty, as one might infer from his title.
+- Daddy Had a Good Reason for Abandoning You: Kurou and Al left him behind when they went to war with the Outer Gods, not wanting him to get involved.* Dual Wielding: His specialty, as one might infer from his title.
 In addition to the guns, he also dual-wields swords by the names of Lloigar and Zhar (implied to be summoned Great Old Ones in the same manner as Cthugha and Ithaqua).

 - Half-Human Hybrid: Half-human, and half-grimoire.
 He explains it as all the data in a grimoire, rather than being encoded as written words, is encoded in his genetic makeup.